 Ketchikan Museums collect, preserve, interpret and creatively share the history and culture of our region to serve, educate, engage and enrich our community.
 We invite you to visit!

-The Tongass Historical Museum is on the ancestral lands of the Tlingit, who have been living here since time immemorial.
-Kichxáan (Ketchikan) was a Tlingit summer fish camp around the mouth of Kichxáan Héeni (Ketchikan Creek).
-Ketchikan remains the home of the Taant’a Kwáan (Sea Lion Tribe) of the Tongass Tlingit.
-We are grateful for the opportunity to live and learn here in mutual respect and appreciation.
+The Tongass Historical Museum and Totem Heritage Center are on the ancestral lands of the Tlingit, who have been living here since time immemorial.
+Kichxháan (Ketchikan) was a Tlingit summer fish camp around the mouth of Kichxháan Héeni (Ketchikan Creek).
+Ketchikan remains the home of the Taant’a Khwáan (Sea Lion Tribe) of the Tongass Tlingit.

 Tongass Historical Museum